One of the many wonderful things about exploring Barcelona is happening across curious sculptures in unexpected places.

 Narcís Monturiol i Estarriol (b.
 1819 — d.
 1895) was a curious character, in all senses of the term.
 He was a Utopian communist and a friend of Ildefons Cerdà, the engineer who designed the Eixample.

-Josep Subirachs, who died last year, is the same artist responsible for the Passion Facade on the Sagrada Familia, and the large sculpture of inverted steps (Monument to President Macià) installed in Plaça Catalunya.
+Josep Subirachs, who died in 2014, is the same artist responsible for the Passion Facade on the Sagrada Familia, and the large sculpture of inverted steps (Monument to President Macià) installed in Plaça Catalunya.

 The nearby bar-restaurant, Morryssom, has a few prints by Subirachs in the downstairs bar.